 #TalkEarly – Read More

-By joining forces with influential parenting bloggers, #TalkEarly inspires conversations between parents and friends and provides parents with the tools to lay the foundation and continue the dialogue with their kids for years to come.
+By joining forces with influential parenting bloggers, #TalkEarly inspires conversations between parents and their children and provides parents with the tools to talk with their kids about alcohol responsibility.
 We want families to talk early, talk often, and be healthy.

-In 2014, we engaged in an ongoing tracking study of parents with children between ages 6 and 17 about alcohol and the #TalkEarly program.
-The goal of the research is to better understand the conversations between parents and their children concerning alcohol – what topics are discussed, how often conversations take place, and what influences parents’ decisions to talk with their children.
+In 2014, we commissioned a three-year survey of almost 20,000 parents with children between ages 6 and 17.
+The goal of the research was to better understand the conversations between parents and their children concerning alcohol – what topics are discussed, how often conversations take place, and what influences parents’ decisions to talk with their children.